High Risk Merchant Account

 What Is A High Risk Merchant Account?

 A high risk merchant account is a type of bank account that is custom made for companies in the high risk space.
 There are different criteria for the type of account you’re looking for, but they all take into consideration potential risks.
-A processor may look at your product or service and determine there is a higher chance of fraud associated with it.
+Moreover, a processor may look at your product or service and determine there is a higher chance of fraud associated with it.
 In this case, the risk is that the merchant may incur higher chargebacks or friendly fraud transactions.
 Banks have to offset the extra resources your account requires by categorizing your account appropriately.

 High risk might also mean that you’re within a legally restrictive industry.
 For example, CBD, cannabidiol, and hemp laws change constantly.
-Each state has its own regulations when it comes to the sale and association of related products.
+Additionally, each state has its own regulations when it comes to the sale and association of related products.
 Many states require specific testing standards which, if difficult to obtain, can cause difficulty in your business growth.

 Why You May Need A High Risk Merchant Account